-Applications had to be received by 5 pm PST (1700 hours) on February 22nd, 2021.
-Electronic submissions to firstname.lastname@example.org are preferred.
+Applications have to be received by 0800 hours PST (8:00 am in Pacific time zone) on February 7th, 2022.
+Electronic submissions to email@example.com are preferred.
 Incomplete or late applications may not be considered.
-We have added some additional application information that may help you in completing your application.

 Clearly identifying a specific research interest/area is an essential part of the application process.
 Additional projects may be added so please check this page prior to submitting your internship application.
 Please contact George Matsumoto if you have any questions.
 Links to the mentors’ home pages have been provided (when available) so that you can learn more about the various mentors, please DO NOT contact the mentor directly.

-Note: PDF format is preferred for all documents and please put your name in the subject heading for all emails and ask those that are writing letters for you to do the same.
-Letters can be addressed to the Selection Committee.
+Note: PDF format is preferred for all documents and please put your name in the subject heading for all emails and ask those that are writing a letter for you to do the same.
+The letter can be addressed to the Selection Committee.

 MBARI is an equal opportunity employer.